fighter-Ethan/fighter-Ethan/README.md

 <a href="https://www.buymeacoffee.com/fighterethan" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

 ## Hi there! 👋
-#### I code discord bots as a hobby and side gig!
+#### I code discord bots as a hobby, and I am a Junior Tech Staff Member at @SCPWiki.

 If you like my work, please consider buying me a coffee!

 #### If you're interested in having your own custom bot, feel free to reach out to me on discord!
 #### My discord username is fighter_ethan.